secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ## Process to get and update the Secure Crypto Config

 - [ ] TODO adapt
+- [ ] TODO Description where to get SCC and how to validate

 The Secure Crypto Config should be published at an official Github repository.
-To be able to guarantee integrity of the file it should be provided with an appropriate signature.
-Before fetching the Secure Crypto Config the validity of the signature should be checked by the user.
+To be able to guarantee integrity of the file it must be provided with an signature.
+Before fetching the Secure Crypto Config the validity of the signature must be checked by the user.

 ## Application Programming Interface (API)